nus-cs2113-AY2324S1/ip/docs/README.md

       Nice!
 I've marked this task as done:
       [X] read book
     ```

+    More examples: unmark 2, delete 10

 3. Find function:

-   Format: `Find Keyword`
+   Format: `Find Content`

-   Example: Find read
+   Example: Find read book

-### Counter Example
+### Limitations on the functions
+Note that each functions may limit its usage
+1. Find function could only look for a task content.
+Search by time is  `NOT` supported yet
+2. Delete, mark, and unmark function can only control one targte task at each time of execution
-Note that the following case is not yet supported
+3. Don't use list with index as it is not yet supported
-1. Try to